hull/hull-connectors/packages/connectors/hull-browser/assets/readme.md

-# Browser access to User data
+# Website connector

+This connector integrates website with Hull organization.
+It allows to track the website traffic and merge it with data coming from other services.
-This connector makes data from Hull accessible in the browser, so you can use data coming from other services to personalize the page in realtime.
+Also it makes data from Hull accessible in the browser, so you can use data coming from other services to personalize the page in realtime.

 # Installation

+This connector integrates with website through a single HTML tag which enables all features.

+Go to connectors settings pane first and whitelist all domains you would like to get traffic and send data back.
+For each domain entry we whitelist the domain itself plus all subdomains.

+**Example:** whitelisting website.com will also whitelist en.website.com.

+# Tracking

+Tracking of web traffic is captured by low level library Hull.js.

+By default this connector provides basic tracking of pageviews and default identity resolution.

+Default page views tracking can be disabled and custom script may be deployed to your website.

+Additional customization capabilities are described in [Hull.js reference](https://www.hull.io/docs/reference/hull_js/).
+If you need to deploy custom scripts you can use "Additonal scripts" sections of the settings.

+# Personalization

-# Getting Started
+## Getting Started

 To use it: